Towards Autonomous Edge AI: Local LLM Inference, Efficient Quantization, and Hybrid Memory in Practice

 Example terminal workflow:

-Pro Tip: On 2GB machines, Q4_K_M or Q3_K_M are best bets.
+On 2GB machines, Q4_K_M or Q3_K_M are your best bets.
 If the model OOMs, reduce --ctx-size or try more aggressive quantization.
-[Q5_K_M is viable if you can spare the memory.]
+Q5_K_M is viable if you can spare the memory.
 See recent practical guides and model cards.

-Runtime: Edge Inference on CPU (No Cloud, No Excuses)
+Runtime: Edge Inference on CPU (No Cloud Required)

-Llama.cpp and kin let you run GGUF-quantized models on ARM, x86, and more-fully CPU-optimized with hardware SIMD.
-Real-world users have shown 2B Q4_K_M models run comfortably in 1.5GB RSS with 8–20 tok/s on modern phone ARM big cores (Running LLMs on Edge Devices: A Step by Step Guide).
+Llama.cpp and similar runtimes let you run GGUF-quantized models on ARM, x86, and more; fully CPU-optimized with hardware SIMD.
+Real-world users have shown 2B Q4_K_M models running comfortably in 1.5GB RSS with 8-20 tok/s on modern phone ARM big cores (Running LLMs on Edge Devices: A Step by Step Guide).

-Key tuning: Minimize --ctx-size, tune --threads to match physical cores, try --mmap different settings depending on your OS.
+Key tuning knobs: minimize --ctx-size, tune --threads to match physical cores, experiment with --mmap settings depending on your OS.

 More than RAG: LightMem for Real Agent Memory

-The “memory” problem in local agents is twofold: you want coherence (recall old facts, preferences), but you have tight context and storage budgets.
+The "memory" problem in local agents has two sides: you want coherence (recall old facts, preferences), but you have tight context and storage budgets.
 LightMem ZJU NLP (Paper) provides a blueprint for local-first, deterministic, and privacy-respecting memory.

 How does it work?